-Soft key Function Meaning Page FUNCTION PARAXCOMP PARAXCOMP Define the TNC's behavior when positioning parallel axes 379 FUNCTION PARAXMODE PARAXMODE Define the axes the TNC is to use for machining 380
+Soft key Function Meaning Page FUNCTION PARAXCOMP PARAXCOMP Define the TNC's behavior when positioning parallel axes 416 FUNCTION PARAXMODE PARAXMODE Define the axes the TNC is to use for machining 416 After the TNC is started up, the standard

 After the TNC is started up, the standard configuration is always effective.
 You must deactivate the parallel-axis functions before switching the machine kinematics.